-Shabnam Weber has spent the last eighteen years in the tea business as an entrepreneur.
+Shabnam Weber has spent the last twenty years in the tea business as an entrepreneur.
 As owner of a specialty tea company, a tea school and a Director on the Board of the Tea and Herbal Association of Canada, she has a unique perspective on multiple angles of the tea business.
 She is the author of THAC’s well known and recognized Tea Sommelier® program and a big driver in both consumer and industry education.
 Shabnam values the diversity offered by all parts of the tea industry, both in Canada and beyond and focuses always on the bigger picture.
 Shabnam is a graduate of the University of Toronto with an Honours degree in Political Science and she also holds a post-graduate diploma in Psychology.

 Adi Baker joined the Association team in 2012.
 She holds an undergraduate degree from Queen’s University and a Master of Arts from York University.
 In 2014 she earned her certification as a TAC TEA SOMMELIER® Professional.
 At the Association Adi’s main focus is on communications, membership relations, member events and the TEA SOMMELIER® Certification Program.
 She has been working in the not-for-profit industry for the last ten years.